cjpdev/GameVoiceControl/README.md

 Control games using your voice.

-  As of 03/02/2020 this software support Fornite with some support for Starcraft.
+  As of 03/02/2020 this software supports Fornite with some support for Starcraft.
   This software was mainly created as a bit of fun while in Covid-19 lockdown.
   Thus, why it is now open source.
   However, as I don't really play these games much I will not be maintaining this code.